-If you are a marketing manager using HubSpot, you probably oversee several tasks on a daily basis: social media, website management, content creation, event planning, PPC campaigns, website optimisation, sales lead management, customer relationship management, and weekly and monthly reporting.
+If you are a marketing manager using HubSpot, you probably oversee several tasks on a daily basis: social media, website management, content creation, event planning, PPC campaigns, website optimisation, sales lead management, and customer relationship management, and weekly and monthly reporting.
 I feel your pain!

-One of the main challenges we face is trying to get all these tasks done during working hours - and without a junior or senior marketing executive to help, it's all about using your time and the tools you have to best effect!
+One of the main challenges we face is trying to get all these tasks done during working hours - and without a junior or senior marketing executive to help, it's all about using your time and the tools you have to the best effect!

 In this blog, I'll share some best practice tips and tricks that you can easily implement to ensure you - as the lone marketing manager - can work as efficiently and effectively in the time you have.